 Patient returns today for follow-up office visit.
 He status post C7-T1 intralaminar steroid injection on October 21, 2019.
-He is still getting relief from the procedure.
-He states he feels at least 50% improved, recall last visit he felt 80% relief.
-He still experiences a right-sided neck pressure and pain with range of motion, 3 out of 10 on the VAS pain scale without any sharp radiation to the upper extremities.
-Aggravating factors are flexion of his cervical spine and sleep.
-His pain is worse after sleeping.
-Alleviating factors has been the procedure.
-He also admits to a headache usually daily that occurs with his right-sided neck privately and parietal regions of the scalp.
+Patient reports 80% of his neck pain.
+He describes a mild, achy, discomfort pain center portion of the neck, 3 out of 10 on the VAS pain scale without any sharp radiation to the arms.
+Aggravating factors are cervical spine rotation.
+Alleviating factors are the procedure.